VoltageSolutions/GameControllerForZwift/README.md

 - Use Bluetooth or WiFi to integrate with Zwift on the Device Pairing screen.
 - Steering and braking support.
+  - This would make it possible to do something useful with the analog inputs like thumbsticks and triggers.

+### Ultra long-term goals

+macOS and Linux support.

 ## Known Bugs